aeonSolutions/openScience-Smart-Device-for-Structural-Self-Sensing-Carbon-Fiber-Based-Composites-/README.md

 <br>

 **About the Author**<br>
 Miguel Tomás has been researching and implementing technology solutions for start-up businesses and public institutions for the past 20 years.
-To learn more about the author, connect to his LinkedIn profile page using the following web address: https://www.linkedin.com/in/migueltomas/
+To learn more about the author, connect to his LinkedIn profile page using the following web address: https://www.linkedin.com/in/migueltomas/.
+Visit my [publications page](https://aeonsolutions.github.io/publications/) to find out more about published scientific communications in peer reviewed journals.

 <br>